Dan-Gahlinger/newcastle/README.md

-The New Castle V26 - Released Nov 6/2022
+The New Castle V26 - Released Feb 22/2024

 The LINUX version of the new castle is the same code as the DOS/Windows version